About Us Staff Profiles

 She has also gained experience as a clinical intern at multiple institutes including government hospitals, rehab centers and special education schools and has worked as a research assistant at her parent department at NUST.
 In addition, she is a recipient of rector and dean merit awards during her bachelor’s degree.
 She also has a certification from the Johns Hopkins University on Psychological First Aid.

-Ms Khadija Sultan joined C3A in December 2022 as a Psychologist.
+Ms. Khadija Sultan joined C3A in December 2022 as a Psychologist.
 She is also an affiliate member of American Psychological Association (APA).
 She holds an MS in Clinical Psychology from the Department of Behavioral Sciences, S3H, NUST.
 Her master’s thesis focused on the investigation of risk and protective factors of Suicide among young adults of Gilgit Baltistan.

 In March 2023, Ms. Sultan had the honor of presenting her research paper titled as ‘Relationship between Interpersonal Needs, Basic Psychological Needs and Suicidal Ideation, Mediated by Depressive Symptoms and Moderated by Family Functioning Among Young Adults of Gilgit Baltistan,’ at World Psychiatric Association (WPA)’s Thematic Conference.
 She secured the 2nd position among all the contestants for her unique and captivating research project and was awarded 26 CPD points.